Advantage Member School

 What is ASB?

-Alternative Spring Break (ASB) is an opportunity to spend your spring break week serving a Florida community.
+Alternative Spring Break (ASB) is an opportunity to spend your spring break week serving a community in need.
 You will travel with other students and staff members to a new city where you will immerse yourself in service projects and learn about a particular issue affecting that community.

 ASB will be one of the best weeks of your life – a chance to dedicate an entire week to serving others and learning about a new community.
 You will make new friends and come back with a new perspective on a complex social issue.